 The council serves as an advisory and working group for coordination of the College's efforts as they relate to diversity and inclusion.
 Under the auspices of the Office of Diversity and Inclusion, the CDI is co-chaired by a faculty and student with appointees made by the president for 2 year terms.

 The Library Committee advises the Head Librarian on any issues/concerns/ideas pertaining to operations and services of the library.

 Emergency Response Team

-Under the direction of the Vice President for Student Affairs, the ERT is comprised of administrators and faculty across key areas of the campus with a focus on crisis planning and regular review of safety operations and procedures.
+Under the direction of the Vice President of Strategic Initiatives, the ERT is comprised of administrators and faculty across key areas of the campus with a focus on crisis planning and regular review of safety operations and procedures.

 Campus Standards Board